background

 Operating Working Capital Formula (OWC)

-The formula for calculating a company’s operating working capital is equal to the operating current assets subtracted by the operating current liabilities.
+The formula to calculate operating working capital is equal to the operating current assets subtracted by the operating current liabilities.

 Operating Working Capital (OWC) = Operating Current AssetsOperating Current Liabilities